zeditor01/zpdteduk/sessions/Lesson_8.md

-Lesson 8 - GENAPP ( deploy a CICS-DB2 application ).
+# Lesson 8 - GENAPP ( deploy a CICS-DB2 application ).

-ben to Write
+Ben to Write

+## Homework

+Ben to write